All Parish Council meetings have been cancelled until further notice.

-The main settlement within the parish is Horsley village.
+The main settlement within the parish is Horsley Village.
 This village is steeped in history.
 Many of the buildings have strong architectural features and are of great historical significance.
-At the Hearth in Horsley several seventeenth and nineteenth century listed buildings around the village church have been restored and converted into the art and music centre you see there today.
-Visitors can see several information boards outlining the history and the flora and fauna of the area, artists at work in their studios, take in a music concert or join an art class.
-There is a coffee shop in two period rooms which also serves lunches and has gallery spaces where art work can be purchased.
-A laminated village heritage trail is available at the Hearth for you to borrow on your visit.
+At the Hearth in Horsley several 17th and 19th century listed buildings around the village church have been restored and converted into the art and music centre you see there today.

 You will always receive a warm welcome in this beautiful Northumberland village.